ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/008_isis_raw_files.md

 - We will **not** develop a `.raw` file filewriter as part of the data streaming work.
 - Only one file output format, `.nxs`, will be supported.
 This will reduce the maintenance burden on the filewriter.
 - Programs which read the data produced by the data acquisition system will only have access to `.nxs` files
-- For programs which are only capable of reading `.raw` files, the developers of that program will need to either:
+- For programs which are only capable of reading `.raw` files, for example OpenGENIE scripts, there will be a need to either:
-  - Modify their program to read `.nxs` files in addition/instead of `.raw` files
+  - Modify their program to read `.nxs` files in addition/instead of `.raw` files, or migrate the program to a supported codebase such as Mantid.
-  - Write a utility which reads in a `.nxs` file and writes out a corresponding `.raw` file for use by their program. *For avoidance of doubt, we are not proposing to write such a program as part of the data streaming work*.
+  - Write a utility which reads in a `.nxs` file and writes out a corresponding `.raw` file for use by their program.
+  - The immediate-term target instruments at the time of writing this document use Mantid or GudRun for data reduction and analysis.
+Therefore, the decision of whether to write a nexus-to-raw converter or to convert these analysis scripts to something that can use `.nxs` files is **deferred to the MNeuData project**.
 - We will need to do work, captured in [datastreaming issue 85](https://github.com/ISISComputingGroup/DataStreaming/issues/85), to work out how to replace the functionality currently performed by the `checksum` NTFS alternate file stream attached to the `.raw` file.
 This may mean generating the checksums required for file-archiving in a different way.